sameersbn/docker-gitlab/docs/keycloak-idp.md

     - OAUTH_AUTO_LINK_SAML_USER=false
 ```

-`<your-ip-address>` is the IP address of your GitLAB for this exampke this would be the your IP address, but if your GitLab was to be proxied or deployed elsewhere `<your-ip-address>` would be another value appropriate for your deployment.
+`<your-ip-address>` is the IP address of your GitLab for this example this would be the your IP address, but if your GitLab was to be proxied or deployed elsewhere `<your-ip-address>` would be another value appropriate for your deployment.

 GitLab does not allow login from users in Keycloak with an empty email or name.
 To prevent this, you can create a new user in Keycloak or you can add email and name for the admin account.